Yiling-Huo/yiling-huo.github.io/tutorials/_posts/2023-07-23-noise-reduction.md

 ## Step 2: Run the script

-Open `noise_reduction.py` and notice these variables:
+Open `noise_reduction.py`  in an IDE and notice these variables:

 - audioFormat: string.
 The format of your recordings (both speech and noise)